sifive/freedom-u-sdk/README.md

 * `DEVICE` is the block device under /dev that will be written to.
 For example, `DEVICE=sda` means the target device is `/dev/sda`.
 * `ROOT` is the path to the disk image containing the root filesystem.
 If unspecified, the program will not write a root filesystem to the device.
+    * If `ROOT=qemu-elf`, the build system will automatically convert the `qemu-elf` submodule to a disk image and write that to the sd card.
 * `BOOTLOADER` is the BBL that will be written to target device.
 If unspecified, default `BOOTLOADER` is `./work/bbl.bin`, which is the default output path of bbl.bin of `make`.
 * `OFFSET` is the number of MB's for the offset of root filesystem.
 1MB is defined as 1024*1024 bytes.
 In unspecified, `OFFSET=32` by default.